All Episodes

 And we've got a wide range of tools in addition to our military efforts to support that policy.

-There are a whole range of policies that we are putting in place that has created one of the most powerful uh international consensuses around the isolation of uh Mr. Gaddafi, and we will continue to pursue those.
+There are a whole range of policies that we are putting in place that has created one of the most powerful international consensuses around the isolation of Mr. Gaddafi.

-But when it comes to our military action, we are doing so in support of UN security resolution 1973 that specifically talks about humanitarian efforts, and we are going to make sure that we stick to that mandate.
+But when it comes to our military action, we are doing so in support of UN Security Resolution 1973 that specifically talks about humanitarian efforts, and we are going to make sure that we stick to that mandate.

-As we launch the missiles.
+As we launch the missiles, what?

 Obama said this about how long we should expect the attacks on the Libya to take place.